juanjoDiaz/serverless-plugin-warmup/README.md

 * **events** (default `- schedule: rate(5 minutes)`, can be any [Serverless event](https://serverless.com/framework/docs/providers/aws/events/))
 * **package** (default `package: { individually: true, exclude: ['**'], include: ['_warmup/**'] }`)
 * **timeout** (default `10` seconds)
+* **environment** (default to unset all package level environment variables.
+It can be use to set variables or to unset global variables by setting it to undefined.
+However, you should never have to change the default.)
 * **prewarm** (default `false`)

 But there are some options which can also be set under `custom.warmup` to be applied to all lambdas to be warmed up or can be overridden on each individual lambda.